Joel Beverley is one of the co-founders of RotaCloud. The two other co-founders are David Brandon and James Lintern.

 Joel Beverley: Starting out our biggest issues were planning and time-management.

 When we first had the idea, we naively jumped in two footed without a properly formulated business plan.

-A couple of months down the line things things got tricky, development of the software stagnated and we struggled to move forwards without having a clear business plan.
-After collectively taking some time-off from the company we restarted work again in the New Year.
+A couple of months down the line things got tricky, development of the software stagnated, and we struggled to move forward without having a clear business plan.
+After collectively taking some time off from the company we restarted work again in the New Year.